magalidebruyn/web-change-notif/README.md

 Contributions very welcome!
 CC0 (Creative Commons Zero: use this code as you wish)

-\*  App-specific passwords is a new safety requirement for Google accounts since Sep 30, 2024.
+\*  App-specific passwords (temporarily) work around new safety requirements for Google accounts.
 For dev rabbit-holing, see: https://stackoverflow.com/questions/16512592/login-credentials-not-working-with-gmail-smtp.